yzzyx/testfest/README.md

 Status
 ------
 Beta.
-It works, but the only implemented language is python (2.7), and the only logparser is 'django'
+It works, but the only implemented language is python (2.7), and the only logparser is 'python-unittest'

 Setup (server side)
 -------------------